jsam/fuseline/docs/for-developers/policies.md

 Fuseline exposes a pluggable *policy* system.
 Policies attach to steps or workflows and modify how they run.

+Policies are instantiated when a workflow is defined but executed by the worker when the workflow runs.
+When a policy is associated with a step or a workflow the framework calls ``attach_to_step`` or ``attach_to_workflow`` on the policy instance allowing it to prepare internal state.

 ### Retries and backoff

 `RetryPolicy` controls how many times a step is retried.
 Attach it to a